 Your cat's life may have been short in human years, but the impact they left is permanent.
 Whether you choose a high-end custom portrait or a simple quiet moment in the garden, do what feels right for you, not what you think you're "supposed" to do.
 Their memory is yours to keep, and that love doesn't end just because they aren't underfoot anymore.

-A quick note: I'm a cat lover, not a doctor.
-If your grief feels like a weight you can't lift alone, please reach out to a professional counselor or a support group.
+A note from Dr. Schmidt: As a veterinarian, I'm well-equipped to talk about the medical side of saying goodbye—but the emotional weight of pet loss is its own specialty, and I'm not a grief counselor or mental health professional.
+If your grief feels like a weight you can't lift alone, please reach out to a counselor, a pet-loss support group, or the resources linked above.
 You don't have to carry this by yourself.